I'm the author or editor of seven books, including five adult nonfiction and two children's books.

 My first book was Distraction, published in Australia, the US and UK.
 The UK's Financial Times called it "lucid and optimistic".
 It's also published in Mexico, in Spanish, by Editiones B. It's coming out in the Netherlands soon, with Ten Have.

 I'm also the editor, with Graham Priest, of Martial Arts and Philosophy: Beating and Nothingness.
-My next book with Graham, Philosophy and the Martial Arts, will be out in September 2014 with Routledge.
+A scholarly collection on the same topic, Philosophy and the Martial Arts, is now out with Routledge internationally.

 My first children's picture book, My Nanna is a Ninja, is out now.
-My second will follow in March 2015: My Pop is a Pirate.
+My second will follow in late February 2015: My Pop is a Pirate.
 Both are illustrated by Peter Carnavas.

 Opinion, Features and Reviews